 The next morning Tansy woke very suddenly as Hermione shook her by the shoulder.

-'No!
-I'm fine,' Tansy croaked, without opening her eyes.
+'No, I'm fine,' Tansy croaked, without opening her eyes.
 'I'm just a bit dizzy that's all, will you help me up onto the bed?'
+She suddenly realised that she must've fallen asleep again on the floor.

 'What?'
 Tansy opened her eyes, (and shut them again).

-'He'll be fine; Ron and Hermione are with him, anyway you sure you're okay Tansy?
+'He'll be fine; Ron and Hermione and the rest of the team are with him.
+Anyway you sure you're okay Tansy?
 You look terribly white…' Parvati asked, with a bite of concern in her voice.
 Tansy gave a tiny nod; she knew that if she didn't feel better soon then she'd ask Hermione to help her down to the hospital wing but lying down wasn't too bad and her head seemed to be spinning more slowly than before.

 Much later she awoke; the dormitory was dark and three softly breathing lumps under the bedclothes on the adjacent four-poster beds indicated that they were occupied.
 Her head ached and she felt nauseous.
 She was desperate for the loo so she pushed shaky legs out of bed and tottered bare-footed out of the room, holding onto everything she could.
 After throwing up violently her head felt clearer and she knew that she had to get downstairs to the hospital wing – perhaps Madam Pomfrey would be able to give her something for the dizziness.